Volvo: Partnerships and merging attempts

 In 1977, Volvo tried to combine operations with rival Swedish automotive group Saab-Scania, but the latter company rejected it.

 Between 1978 and 1981, Volvo acquired Beijerinvest, a trading company involved in the oil, food, and finance businesses.
-In 1981, those sectors represented about three quarters of the company revenue, while the automotive sector amounted for most of the rest.
+In 1981, those sectors represented about three-quarters of Volvo's revenue, while the automotive sector amounted for most of the rest.
+In 1982, the company completed the acquisition of White Motor Corporation's assets.

 In the early 1970s, French manufacturer Renault and Volvo started to collaborate.
 In 1978, Volvo Car Corporation was spun off as a separate company within the Volvo group and Renault acquired a minority stake, before selling it back in the 1980s after a restructuring.
 In the 1990s, Renault and Volvo deepened their collaboration and both companies partnered in purchasing, research and development and quality control while increasing their cross-ownership.
 Renault would assist Volvo with entry-level and medium segment vehicles and in return, Volvo would share technology with Renault in upper segments.
 In 1993, a 1994 Volvo-Renault merger deal was announced.
 The deal was barely accepted in France, but it was opposed in Sweden, and the Volvo shareholders and company board voted against it.
-The alliance was officially dissolved in February 1994 and Volvo sold off its minority Renault stake in 1997.
+The alliance was officially dissolved in February 1994 and Volvo sold off its minority stake in Renault in 1997.
 In the 1990s, Volvo also divested from most of its activities outside vehicles and engines.